dedoardo/polyfit/README.md

 The output will be written to vectorization/curves_closed

 If you are interested in visualizing different stages of the algorithm, uncomment the respective lines in `apps/polyfit.cpp` and rebuild.

+## Data
+All the results shown in the paper and used in the user study are contained in the data directory.

 ## Dependencies
 The code depends on the following libraries, but they should be handled automatically through git submodule.